ankrutik/notes/aws/solutions_arch_cert/notes.md

 - in **setting up** a distributed in-memory environment, from provisioning the server resources you request to installing the software.
 - automating common **administrative tasks** such as failure detection and recovery, and software patching.
 - in **detailed monitoring** metrics associated with your nodes, enabling you to diagnose and react to issues very quickly.
+- Elasticache does not support IAM authentication.
+IAM policies are only for AWS API level security.

 Supports following engines:

 - **Memcached**:
   - simple, multithreaded performance
   - multi-AZ available
+  - SASL based authentication is possible

 - **Redis**:
   - advanced data types
   - sorting
   - querying
   - persistence
   - multi-AZ and allows back-ups and restores
+  - Redis Sorted Set allows uniqueness and element ordering
   - Using **Redis AUTH command** can improve data security by requiring the user to enter a password before they are granted permission to execute Redis commands on a password-protected Redis server.
 Hence, the correct answer is: Authenticate the users using Redis AUTH by creating a new Redis Cluster with both the `--transit-encryption-enabled` and `--auth-token` parameters enabled.

 A **node** is the smallest building block, a fixed-size chunk of secure, network-attached RAM.
 A Redis **shard** is a subset of the cluster’s keyspace, that can include a primary node and zero or more read-replicas.
 The shards add up to form a **cluster**.